Lynx Grill Repair Knowledge Hub – Parts, Compatibility & Expert Guidance

 Where can I find my Lynx serial number?

-Use the “How to Identify Your Lynx Grill (Model & Serial Number)” guide linked above to locate the serial tag on your specific grill.
+Use the Model & Serial Number Guide to locate the serial tag on your grill.

 What should I do if I’m not sure which Lynx part I need?

-Contact The BBQ Depot and send a photo of your model/serial tag and the area you’re repairing.
-Our technicians verify compatibility before your order ships to help prevent ordering mistakes.
+Contact The BBQ Depot with photos of your model/serial tag and the area you’re repairing.
+Our technicians verify compatibility before your order ships.

 Do all Lynx grills use the same burners and ignition parts?

 No. Burner designs and ignition systems vary by Lynx series and year.
-Use the Burner Types and Ignition Systems guides linked above to identify the correct platform before ordering.
+Confirm your platform using the guides above before ordering.

 Checkout Payment Options.
 Visa, Mastercard, Discover, PayPal, Amazon Pay, Google Pay